shorebirdtech/docs/docs/ci/github.md

 Now we can use the `SHOREBIRD_TOKEN` in our GitHub workflow to perform authenticated functions such as creating patches 🎉

-We also set the `CONTINUOUS_INTEGRATION` environment variable to `true` to prevent Shorebird from prompting for confirmation.

 ```yaml
 name: Shorebird Patch